 1. Stress Crack

 A stress crack in a window usually occurs slowly and worsens over time if it is not replaced.
 These types of window cracks are most commonly caused by extreme fluctuations in temperatures or by poor installation.
+This is why anything that can lead to poor installation is one of the window replacement mistakes to avoid.

 Stress cracks caused by temperature fluctuations occur most notably when there is a large disparity between the outside temps and the temperature inside the home.
 The shrinking and expansion of the material that the window is made of can, over time, lead to a stress crack.